 Student Financial Services provides all the information you'll need, including details about applying for financial aid.

-Wireless networking is available in all residence halls, most academic buildings, including the library, and some administrative buildings.
-The residence hall rooms also utilize the wired network, which can be more reliable and faster.
+Wireless networking is available in all residence halls, academic buildings, and most administrative building.
+The residence hall rooms also have two wire network connections, which can be more reliable and faster.
 Students purchasing a new computer should choose one that has both wireless and a standard 10/100/1000 network adapter built in.
 For other computer and technology suggestions, see Information Technology's information for prospective students.
-Students also have access to computers at the library, business administration, computer science, math, chemistry, and psychology and social work departments.
+Students have access to computers at the library, business administration, computer science, math, chemistry, and psychology and social work departments.